A historic residence built in 1927 by local architect Everett Phipps Babcock is up for grabs in Pasadena’s historic condo building, La Casa Torre.

-Measuring 1,742 square feet, this 1920s-era Spanish Revival home opens to a foyer with Saltillo tile, cloak closet, and curving staircase to the second floor.
-To your left, the step-down living room, filled with natural light, features a wood-burning fireplace flanked by arched built-in bookcases, hardwood floors, and doors opening to an enclosed porch.
+Measuring 1,742 square feet, this 1920s-era Spanish Revival home opens to a foyer with Saltillo tile, a cloak closet, and a curving staircase to the second floor.
+To your left, the step-down living room, filled with natu al light, features a wood-burning fireplace flanked by arched built-in bookcases, hardwood floors, and doors opening to an enclosed porch.

 On the other side of the main entrance is a formal dining room leading to the kitchen decorated with Lapis Lazuli tile counters, custom wood cabinets, and open-beam ceilings.
-There’s also a door leading to the plaza area and the subterranean garage.
+A door leads to the plaza area and the su erranean garage.

-Listing courtesy of Cheyenne Wilbur – Deasy Penner Podley
+Listing courtesy of Chey nne Wilbur – Deasy Penner Podley